 - Beach hut (1 night – however, this didn’t happen on my trip as inclement weather washed out the campsite), Desert camp (1 night in Wadi Rum)), Hotel (7 nights)

 See photos above for room and hotels on this trip.

 If you’re sharing a room with someone of the same sex, there isn’t an extra charge.
-I was fortunate to have my own room with no extra cost because there was a couple (who shared) and two guys (who shared) which was a big bonus for me as I like my own company.
-Although, in Burma I shared with a lovely traveller, Jillian.
-As always, a single supplement is available for those that like to sleep in, who snore, who are night owls or whatever it is that makes you want to be on your own.
+I was fortunate to have my own room with no extra cost because there was a couple (who shared) and two guys (who shared) which were a big bonus for me as I like my own company.
+Although, in Burma, I shared with a lovely traveller, Jillian.
+As always, a single supplement is available for those that like to sleep in, who snores, who are night owls or whatever it is that makes you want to be on your own.

 - Van, Plane, Ferry, Jeep with options of donkey rides, horse & cart and taxis

 I knew we were going to use a minibus, plane, 4wd jeep and ferry, but jumping on the subway in Cairo or into the back of a ute from the entrance to Petra to our hotel 2kms up the hill added to the excitement and spontaneity of the trip.
 In my free time, I would catch a ride with a local which adds to the authenticity of the experience as you ‘get up close and personal’ with everyday life.
 Here is a video of my drive to the airport to pick up my luggage after it was lost.
 Peak hour is…..interesting!

 - 4wd jeep safari and desert camp